 Instead of bricks, the wall is actually made of routers and servers.
 The wall is made of L levels.
 In each level there are N partitions there.
 In each partition there is a either a server or router.
 DNS servers are all situated in the topmost level.
 In the partitions of every other level there are only routers.
 There is same number of connecting wires between every two devices (router or DNS Server) situated in the partitions of two adjacent levels.

-First line of the test case will contain the number of levels L and the number of bricks in each level N (1 ≤ N ≤100, 2 ≤ L ≤ 100000).
+The first line of the test case will contain the number of levels L (2 ≤ L ≤ 100000) and the number of bricks in each level N (1 ≤ N ≤100).

 The following N lines will contain N numbers each.
 The j-th number (1 ≤ j ≤ N) on i-th line (1 ≤ i ≤ N), aij (0 ≤ aij ≤ 100) represents the number of connecting wires between device pair (i, j) of two adjacent levels.